thoeve/ptnotifications/README.md

 ### License

-To run PT Notifications you need to have a valid Profit Trailer PRO license.
+To run PT Notifications you need to have a valid ProfitTrailer PRO license.

+### Creating bots
+#### Telegram
+-	In Telegram, send a private message to @BotFather (NOT to be confused with TheBotFather ​channel)
+-	Once there type “/​newbot” ​to create a bot.
+Answer the questions ​by typing answers and pressing enter.
+You will receive a message ​containing your bot token.
+-	Start a chat with your bot's name (for example ​@MyTPBot) and press start button ​
+-	Start another ​chat with [https://t.me/MyTelegramID_bot.]([https://t.me/MyTelegramID_bot)
+-	If that doesn't work, try a chat with [https://​telegram.me/​id_chatbot.](https://​telegram.me/​id_chatbot) or paste @id_chatbot into a telegram chat and click it.
+It should open the chat id bot in a new chat. or send a message to: @userinfobot with content: /start
+-	Finally, here is a link to a page [https://ebotstore.de/bot/mytelegramidbot-telegram](https://ebotstore.de/bot/mytelegramidbot-telegram) with a couple more ID chatbots for telegram that you can click if the above doesn't get a valid response.

+#### Discord
+- In Discord, create your own server by clicking the + button in the server menu on the left.
+Discord published their own guide [HERE!](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+- Create a text channel by right clicking on your server icon and selecting “Create Channel”.
+-	Create a discord bot.
+There is a great guide HERE!
+-	Add the bot to your server

 ### Installing

 Download the latest version from the releases page.

-###### Prepare your Profit Trailer instances
+###### Prepare your ProfitTrailer instances
-- Give every Profit Trailer instance you run a unique ```server.sitename``` in the ```application.properties``` file.
+- Give every ProfitTrailer instance you run a unique ```server.sitename``` in the ```application.properties``` file.
 This is so it's easier to recognize your bots easier when receiving notifications.
 - Make sure to set the ```server.api_token``` variable in the ```application.properties``` file for each instance as well.
 This value can be any random arrangement of characters.
 This is needed so the addon can request access to the trade data.